Trench Accident Lawyer in Albany

 Our aggressive approach to trial preparation can help put our clients in the best position to recover damages that will help them deal with the aftermath of a collapse as well as sending a message about the cost of taking shortcuts to employers who do not do everything required under the law to protect their workers.

 If you or a loved one has been injured in an electrical accident, know that insurance companies are very likely to undervalue your case.
-In order to recover the compensation you need and deserve, turn to the experienced Albany trench accident lawyers of Friedman, Hirschen & Miller.
-To schedule a free initial consultation, call 518-631-4136, toll free at 888-432-8814 or simply contact us online.
+In order to recover the compensation you need and deserve, turn to the experienced Albany trench accident lawyers of Friedman, Hirschen & Miller, LLP.
+To schedule a free initial consultation, call 518-480-2151 or simply contact us online.

 We accept cases on a contingency fee basis, meaning that we only collect attorney's fees if we recover damages for you.